Thomas Tesche

-Thomas Tesche (born 27 December 1978) is a retired German badminton player.
+Thomas Tesche (born 27 December 1978) is a German badminton player.
 He is the twin brother of Joachim Tesche, another former German badminton player.
-Thomas Tesche holds a degree in Business Administration from the University of Saarland in Saarbrücken, in business taxation, auditing and banking.
+Thomas Tesche holds a degree in business administration from the University of Saarland in Saarbrücken, in business taxation, auditing and banking.
 Afterwards he completed his studies, he worked for 5 years as a research assistant at the Center for Accounting and Auditing at the University of Saarland in the area of accounting-related consultancy, as well as (co-)authoring numerous publications dealing with accounting issues.